Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Introduction

 \subsection{Physical motivation and brief description of main results}

-Heun equation in its different forms is ubiquitous in modern theoretical physics.
-This equation arises in many contexts: in the quantum mechanics as the Schrodinger equation in a particular potential, in the investigation of black holes quasinormal modes, in the description of conformal blocks.
+Heun equation in its different forms is ubiquitous in modern theoretical physics~\cite{hortaccsu2018heun}.
+This equation arises in many contexts: in quantum mechanics as the Schrodinger equation in a particular potential~\cite{ishkhanyan2016,figueiredo2024}, in the investigation of black hole quasinormal modes~\cite{fiziev2011application}, and in the description of conformal blocks~\cite{lisovyy2022perturbative}.

-Despite the complicated structure of the Heun equation, it has a lot of interesting properties (see~\cite{ronveaux1995heun, slavyanov-lay2000} for the comprehensive discussion) that allows one to introduce the suitable change of variables and see how the Heun equation transforms into the well-known and quite simple equations like Lame equation, Whittaker-Hill, and Ince equations.
+Despite the complicated structure of the Heun equation, it has many interesting properties (see~\cite{ronveaux1995heun,slavyanov-lay2000} for a comprehensive discussion) that allow one to introduce a suitable change of variables and see how the Heun equation transforms into the well-known and quite simple equations like the Lame equation, Whittaker-Hill, and Ince equations.
 From the physical point of view, the most interesting object directly related to the Heun equations is the monodromies around the singular points.
 In the context of high-energy physics, such monodromies are directly related to the quasinormal modes of black holes~\cite{hatsuda2020quasinormal,aminov2022black} and the properties of conformal blocks~\cite{litvinov2014classical}.
-The simplest but illustrative example of the significance of monodromy is that in the case of the double confluent Heun equation (DCHE) the monodromy around zero corresponds to the band-gap structure in a certain Schrodinger equation with periodic potential, which in the classical context describes the phase lock areas of the \emph{classical} dynamical system on a two-dimensional torus (see~\cite{alexandrov2025} for detailed discussion of this correspondence).
-In the case of DCHE the description of the phase lock areas in terms of Heun equation monodromy is well developed in~\cite{buchstaber2017monodromy}.
-The main motivation for this research is quite simple: in the case of DCHE, the mentioned dynamical system on 2D torus is the so-called RSJ model.
-The RSJ model provides the phenomenological description of the Josephson junction (JJ) shunted by a resistance in the overdamped limit.
-The phase-locking phenomenon is a well-known fundamental property of non-linear dynamical systems \cite{pikovsky2001synchronization,arn}.
-It is familiar for the overdamped Josephson junction (JJ) driven by periodic external current, which is known as the RSJ model \cite{mccumber1968effect}.
-In addition, phase lock is observed in many other systems: microparticle systems~\cite{mishra2025phase}, superconducting nanowires~\cite{dinsmore2008}, charge density waves~\cite{gruner1985charge}, skyrmions~\cite{reichhardt2015shapiro}.
+The simplest but illustrative example of the significance of monodromy is that in the case of the double confluent Heun equation (DCHE) the monodromy around zero corresponds to the band-gap structure in a certain Schrodinger equation with periodic potential.
+In the classical context, it describes the phase lock areas of the \emph{classical} family of dynamical systems on a two-dimensional torus (see~\cite{alexandrov2025} for detailed discussion of this correspondence).